 Subject: What is Plato's concept of knowledge?

-Thank you for your email of 14 January, with your essay for the University of London Plato and the Presocratics paper, in response to the question, 'What is Plato's Concept of Knowledge?'
+Thank you for your email of 14 August, with your essay for the University of London Plato and the Presocratics module, in response to the question, 'What is Plato's concept of knowledge?'

 All the best,